NIH-NCPI/ncpi-model-forge/README.md

 repository.

 #### Method 2 - Native IG Publisher

 Method 2 is faster since it's running the IG Publisher on your local machine, but it means that you must first install the IG Publisher yourself.

 1. Install the dependencies: [IG Publisher installation instructions](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation#IGPublisherDocumentation-Installing).

-2. Download the right version of the IG Publisher jar
+2. Download the right version of the IG Publisher jar.

-    The version you must use should be identical to what the Dockerized IG Publisher uses.
+    The version you use should be identical to what the Dockerized IG Publisher uses.
 You can use the [Fetch IG Publisher script](https://github.com/ncpi-fhir/hl7-fhir-ig-publisher/blob/master/scripts/fetch_publisher_jar.sh) to download the correct version of the IG Publisher jar.